 For mapping as tags, use the Field ID on the Transaction Columns tab:

-If it was created after 2019.1, you need to get the Field ID from record and add custcol_ to the beginning for tags and custbody_ for report fields.
+If it was created after 2019.1, you just need the ID from the Primary Information section of the Segment.

 Once you've located this information in NetSuite, you'll enter it in your policy configuration and select either tags or report fields to map the custom segment to.

 You'll now see the values for your custom segment available under tags or report fields in Expensify.